ABC News Live: As ABC News Live

-With news channels getting high ratings from the 2016 election and ABC News having exited its joint venture news channel, ABCNL launched exclusive on Roku in March 2018 then added to Facebook Watch and ABC apps and websites.
-Also on October 26, 2018, the channel was added to Hulu with Live TV followed by Hulu streaming on March 20, 2020.
+With news channels getting high ratings from the 2016 election and ABC News having exited its joint venture news channel, ABCNL launched exclusively on Roku in March 2018 then added to Facebook Watch and ABC apps and websites.
+Also on October 26, 2018, the channel was added to Hulu with Live TV followed by Hulu SVOD on March 20, 2020.
+On September 4, 2024, ABC News Live launched on Disney+.

-On April 21, 2020, ABCNL launched on YouTube TV and Amazon's news app on Fire TV.
+On April 21, 2020, ABC News Live launched on YouTube TV and Amazon's news app on Fire TV.

-On January 23, 2020, ABC News announced an expansion of staffing for the streaming channel and changes in programming to add newscasts and long form reports and documentaries being roll out over a month's time.
-Justin Dial, formerly of Vice News Tonight, was hired as senior executive producer of ABCNL.
-Tom Llamas would anchor breaking news coverage at the time of the Iowa caucuses, while Linsey Davis would anchor two weekday one-hour evening newscasts.
-ABC News planned as of March 2020 that ABCNL would air 18 hours of programming daily.
+On January 23, 2020, ABC News announced an expansion of staffing for the streaming channel and changes in programming to add newscasts, long-form reports, and documentaries being rolled out over a month.
+Justin Dial, formerly of Vice News Tonight, was hired as senior executive producer of ABC News Live.
+Tom Llamas (now at NBC News) would anchor breaking news coverage at the time of the Iowa caucuses, while Linsey Davis would anchor two weekday one-hour evening newscasts.
+ABC News planned, as of March 2020, that ABCNL would air 18 hours of programming daily.